heber-silva/CKA-Obsidian-Vault/Installation/Installation & Configuration.md

 Several external projects provide Kubernetes Pod networks using CNI, some of which also support [Network Policy](https://kubernetes.io/docs/concepts/services-networking/network-policies/).

-See a list of add-ons that implement the [Kubernetes networking model](https://kubernetes.io/docs/concepts/cluster-administration/networking/#how-to-implement-the-kubernetes-network-model).
+See a list of add-ons that implement the [](https://kubernetes.io/docs/concepts/cluster-administration/networking/#how-to-implement-the-kubernetes-network-model).

-Please refer to the [Installing Addons](https://kubernetes.io/docs/concepts/cluster-administration/addons/#networking-and-network-policy) page for a non-exhaustive list of networking addons supported by Kubernetes.
+Please refer to the [](https://kubernetes.io/docs/concepts/cluster-administration/addons/#networking-and-network-policy) page for a non-exhaustive list of networking addons supported by Kubernetes.
 You can install a Pod network add-on with the following command on the control-plane node or a node that has the kubeconfig credentials:

 ```bash
 kubectl apply -f <add-on.yaml>